ravendesignsystem/rds/src/docs/dev/layouts/main-aside/index.md

 ```

 ## Modifiers
-There are 2 modifiers available.
-One will provide a slightly large right hand aisde, while the other will position the right hand aside above the main content area below 720px.
+There are two modifiers available for this layout.
+One will provide a slightly larger right-hand aside, while the other will position the right-hand aside above the main content area he screen is sized below 720px.

 To use one or both modifiers, add the following classes to the main layout div, modifying the `l-body` class.

 - `l-body--sidebar-large` -- increases max width of the right hand aside to 350px, roughly 35% of the full layout width.
 - `l-body--sidebar-top` -- positions the right hand aside above the content area below 720px